Florida Opportunity Hub

 Orlando Economic Partnership’s project feed highlights VanTrust Real Estate’s Sunbridge acquisition as bringing one million square feet of industrial space to the Orlando region.

-Why it matters: Large industrial pipeline additions can drive demand for site work, utilities, concrete, logistics services, tenant buildouts, staffing, equipment vendors, and facility services.
+Large industrial pipeline additions can drive demand for site work, utilities, concrete, logistics services, tenant buildouts, staffing, equipment vendors, and facility services.

 industrialSunbridgelogisticsdevelopment pipeline